mariacastillo982/cpp-mechanisms/validation/README.md

 ### Validation Overview

 To reproduce the results obtained for validation of the knowledge base, run the file test_kb.py.
 In summary, the code works as follows:

 - `PathwayKBValidator` loads expression, ground-truth labels, and pathway KB, then hands the KB rules to `PathwayScorer`.
-- For each cluster–pathway pair, the scorer blends gate_core coverage with regulators coverage using the optimized weights and stores the scores in a tidy table.
+- For each cluster–pathway pair, the scorer blends gate_core coverage with regulators coverage using the optimized weights and stores the scores in a table.
 - `PULearningEvaluator` reuses those scores to report PU metrics (precision lower bound, recall on labeled positives, rank percentiles) and a simple CV F1 with reliable negatives that are being generated.
 - `WeightTuner` can optionally grid-search the core/regulator weights; it reruns scoring and evaluation for every pair, keeps the best objective (average of the existing metrics), and leaves the validator ready for visualization/exports.